seungtaemoon/Portfolio/Twitter Web Application/README.md

 - Please refer to "Migration" folder for database information
 - Please refer to "requirements.txt" for the associated python modules
 - Please refer to "Procfile" for the gunicorn assignment
+- Please refer to "user_tweet.png" for the schema of the database